papyri/site-docs/gtypes.md

 _Example PN Link:_ [TM 63850](https://papyri.info/dclp/63850)

-For the antisigma, whether used according to Aristarchus' system or not.
+For the antisigma, whether used according to Aristarchus' system (i.e., marking lines with comparable content) or not.
+In papyri antisigma frequently marks revisions (esp. textual variants) and comments.

 ***
 #### Antisigma periestigmene (or 'dotted' antisigma)